elevate your impact

 funding guidelines

-As noted above, grant requests may either focus on general operating support OR for existing programs that address continued need, or new programs or collaborative efforts in the following areas and sub-categories below.
+Grant requests may focus on general operating support, existing programs that address continued need, or new programs or collaborative efforts in the following areas and sub-categories below.
 Applicants may also apply for multi-year funding of up to three years.
-Also as noted above, while the core five areas above remain the focus, the Advisors wish to highlight economic inclusion, racial and gender equity, and environmental justice.
 Core areas are:

 Each application is eligible to apply for a grant between $25,000-200,000.
 These grants may be spread over three years.